Tinrocket-LLC/TRMetalImageView/README.md

 These subclasses allow for friendlier/easier NSScrollView behavior.

+Enjoy!

-John Balestrieri
+John Balestrieri, Tinrocket

-Tinrocket, www.tinrocket.com
+www.tinrocket.com

-Tinrocket makes original, creative, visual software for desktop and mobile.
-We combine our passion for art and technology to make apps that people love.
+*Tinrocket makes original, creative, visual software for desktop and mobile.
+We combine our passion for art and technology to make apps that people love.*